MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-windows-quality-update-overview.md

 ## Release management

 > [!NOTE]
-> To access the Release Management blade, you must have the correct [role-based access control](../deploy/windows-autopatch-register-devices.md#built-in-roles-required-for-device-registration).
+> To access the Release management blade, you must have the correct [role-based access control](../deploy/windows-autopatch-register-devices.md#built-in-roles-required-for-device-registration).

 In the Release management blade, you can: